lithops-cloud/lithops/runtime/README.md

     Note that Docker hub image names look like *"docker_username/runtimename:tag"* and must be all lower case, for example:

        $ pywren-runtime build jsampe/pywren-custom-runtime:3.5

+    By default the Dockerfile should be located in the same folder from where you execute the **pywren-runtime** command.
+If your Dockerfile is located in another folder, or the Dockerfile has another name, you can specify its location with the **-f** parameter, for example:

+       $ pywren-runtime build -f ibm_cf/Dockerfile.conda jsampe/pywren-conda-runtime:3.6

     Once you have built your runtime with all of your necessary packages, now you are able to use it with PyWren.
     To do so you have to specify the full docker image name when you create the *ibm_cf_executor* instance, for example:
     ```python